manfredmacx/django-faq/README.rst

 - Questions are linked to the current locale of the user, so you can have multiple FAQs on your website ;

+- For every question, five Similar questions are calculated and cached ;

 - There is a SubmitFAQForm defined that you can use to allow site visitors to submit new questions and/or answers to the site administrator for consideration.
 All submitted questions are added as